zhihualiu7312/HippoRAG/patent.md

 Technical Effectiveness — A:
 Significantly improves retrieval performance over HippoRAG2, achieving +7.32 percentage points in R@10, +7.85 points in R@50, and +5.30 points in R@200 on MuSiQue.

+1. More Relevant Starting Points
+Query-adaptive reset focuses relevance on the most useful nodes and granularities.

+2. Less Noisy Propagation
+Query-conditioned gating suppresses irrelevant paths and prevents noise from spreading through the graph.

+3. More Effective Graph Exploration
+Adaptive diffusion balances restart and propagation, enabling deeper exploration when useful and avoiding unnecessary diffusion.